-Mike Chapman - Vice Chair
+Mike Chapman - Chair

 Career in Sales, Marketing and Business Strategy in electronics and aerospace in the UK and overseas.
 Now retired.
 Volunteer mentor with Dorset Business Mentoring supporting small businesses across the county and a volunteer with Young Enterprise, taking ideas about skills, careers and the nature of work into schools.
 Parish Councillor in North Dorset, Project Manager of the North Devon business mentoring service and a seaside town community development project.
 Chair of a North Dorset market town community taskforce.